 On December 18, 2019, the Foundation entered into a secured line of credit arrangement with maximum borrowings of \$3,000,000 with a commercial bank to meet short-term cash requirements, bearing a variable interest rate of prime plus 1.50%.
-At September 30, 2021 and 2020, the interest rate on the line of credit was 2.50%.
-Repayment terms are interest only payments and all outstanding principal and interest is due at maturity on December 18, 2021.
+At September 30, 2022 and 2021, the interest rate on the line of credit was 4.75% and 2.50%, respectively.
+Repayment terms are interest only payments and all outstanding principal and interest is due on the maturity date.
 This agreement was secured by endowment investments deposited with the lender.
 The bank may demand partial or full payment of the credit line obligations at any time.
-At September 30, 2021, there were no outstanding borrowings on this line of credit arrangement.
+At September 30, 2022 and 2021 there were no outstanding borrowings on this line of credit arrangement.
 The line of credit was extended on January 28, 2022 with similar terms and matures on January 28, 2024.